Muizz24/a2green-cube/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-To run the backend portion of the app, you will need to cd into the server folder `cd server`
+To run the backend portion of the app, you will need to cd into the server folder:

+`cd server`

 and run the following command: